-PROD UCTS TIMELINE 1.
-Transportation Improvement Program SEPTEMBER 2022 2.
-STP-Urban Program - program of projects for the RiverCOG program FY 22/23 3.
-Transportation Alternatives Program - selection of candidates from the region projects FY 22/23 4.
-Regional Transportation Safety Plan - development of safety programs and projects DECEMBER 2021 5.
-Local Road Accident Reduction Program - selection of best candidates from the Region FY 22/23 6.
-Section 5310 Program - assist with selection of best candidates from the Region FY 22/23 7.
-Prioritization of projects for special funding FY 22/23 8.
-Support for towns with SRTS programs/planning FY 22/23 9.
-Census 2020 revisions and adjustments FY 23
+3. Transportation Improvement Program JUNE 2024 STP-Urban Program - program of projects FY 24/25 for the RiverCOG program 5.
+Transportation Alternatives Program - selection of candidates from the region projects FY 24/25 Local Road Accident Reduction Program - selection of best candidates from the Region FY 24/25 Section 5310 Program - assist with selection of best candidates from the Region FY 24/25 8.
+Prioritization of projects for special funding FY 24/25 9.
+Support for towns with SRTS programs/planning FY 24/25